Hucking and North Downs

 not very visible stile in hedge.

-Descend bank to wooden gate then cross wild area
+Descend bank to wooden gate then cross hawthorn scrub to

 Turn right down lane and just

 before the valley bottom take track on left through

 reaching asphalt track cross it and go through gate.

 Follow track across fields, turning left at